Hackerspace2023/notion-clone/contributing.md

 # Contributing to Notion Clone

-Thank you for considering contributing to **My Blog App**!
+Thank you for considering contributing to **Notion Clone**!
 Here's how you can help:

 ## How to Contribute